ModUDuke/Causal-Inference-Modeling/chapter1.md

 # Good.
 Now that you can see the names of variables and some of their values, we need to calculate some key summary statistics.

-# We want the descriptive statistics of ice cream consumption, number of children in the family, and average age of the children.
+# 2a)We want the descriptive statistics of ice cream consumption, number of children in the family, and average age of the children.
 For each of these solutions, use the `summary` command to generate a table of summary statistics on each variable.
-We’ve done the first one for you, so select the following code and hit the “Run Code” button:
+We’ve done the first one for you, so select the following code and hit the "Run Code" button:

    summary(icecream$consumption)

-# 2) Now repeat this command, but for the variable `children`:
+# 2b) Woah, that's a lot of pints for a typical family in a year.
+Now repeat this command, but for the variable `children`:

-3) Now repeat the summary command again, but for the variable `age`:
+# 2c) Okay, the median number of children is 1, which sounds pretty normal.
+Now repeat the summary command again, but for the variable `age`:

-# Now let’s find out the largest number of children in any one family.
+# 3) Good, it looks like the kids are as old as, well, kids.
+Now let’s find out how many children are in our biggest family.
+If it's a number like 99, it's probably a typo and we should ignore it.
 You can use the `max` command to find this, or you can just type the answer in.
 The format for the max command is max(dataframe$variable):

 ```